bodymindarts/risq/README.md

 pong
 ```

-Or use the cli to get the open offers (once its bootstraped)
+Or use the cli to get the open offers (once it's bootstraped)
 ```
 $ ./target/debug/risq offers --market USD | wc -l
   56